Tech Updates

 Who Can Help?

-Do we really need OD and HR people?
+Do we need OD and HR people?
 Can’t we use our current project team?
 No!
 IT people do not have the required skills – their expertise lies in technology.
-Strategy people typically are not qualified either.
+Strategy people typically are not qualified, either.
 The knowledge and skills they possess to develop business cases, process flows, and ROI forecasts are very different from those required to change user behavior.
-To align “people” with function and technology, we actually need to rely on professionals with expertise in “people” issues – HR and OD experts.
+To align “people” with function and technology, we need to rely on professionals with expertise in “people” issues – HR and OD experts.
 But how do they fit within the development lifecycle, and when do we include them in the development process?

 A Better Approach to IT Projects